Commando: Israeli

 The primary commando units of the Israel Defense Forces include Shayetet 13, Sayeret Matkal, and the Shaldag Unit, as well as the Oz Brigade (which contains the subordinate commando units Duvdevan Unit, Egoz Reconnaissance Unit, and Maglan).

 Shayetet 13 is the elite naval commando unit of the Israeli Navy.
 S'13 specializes in sea-to-land incursions, counter-terrorism, sabotage, maritime intelligence gathering, maritime hostage rescue, and boarding.
-The unit is one of the world's most well reputed special forces units.
+The unit is one of the world's most well-reputed special forces units.

 Sayeret Matkal (General Staff Reconnaissance Unit) is a special forces unit of the Israel Defense Forces (IDF) directly subordinate to the Directorate of Military Intelligence.
 Primarily a field intelligence-gathering unit specializing in special reconnaissance behind enemy lines, Sayeret Matkal is also tasked with counter-terrorism, hostage rescue, and foreign espionage.
 Modeled after the British Army's Special Air Service—from which it emulated the motto, "Who Dares, Wins"—the unit is considered to be the Israeli equivalent to the Delta Force of the United States.
 As one of Israel's most important commando units, the Sayeret Matkal has reputedly been involved in almost every major counter-terrorism operation since its inception in 1957.

 The Egoz Reconnaissance Unit is a special forces commando unit in the Israel Defense Forces (IDF).
 Egoz specializes in guerrilla and anti-guerrilla warfare, intelligence gathering behind enemy lines, and more complicated ground activity.
 Egoz is part of the Commando Brigade but still completes basic training with the Golani Brigade.

-Maglan (also known as Unit 212) is an Israeli special forces unit which specializes in operating behind enemy lines and deep in enemy territory using advanced technologies and weaponry.
+Maglan (also known as Unit 212) is an Israeli special forces unit that specializes in operating behind enemy lines and deep in enemy territory using advanced technologies and weaponry.

 Unit 217, frequently called Duvdevan, is an elite special operations force within the Israel Defense Forces, part of the Oz Brigade.
-Duvdevan are noted for undercover operations in urban areas, during which they often wear Arab civilian clothes as a disguise.
+Duvdevan is noted for undercover operations in urban areas, during which they often wear Arab civilian clothes as a disguise.

 Shaldag Unit, also known as Unit 5101, is an elite Israeli Air Force commando unit.
 Shaldag's mission is to deploy undetected into combat and hostile environments to conduct special reconnaissance, establish assault zones or airfields, while simultaneously conducting air traffic control and commando actions.

 Philippines

 The Special Action Force (SAF) is the elite commando unit of the Philippine National Police.
 SAF candidates are required to undergo the SAF Commando Course to be allowed to wear the SAF Beret.
-It also serves as the foundation course or requisite for other SAF specialization trainings such as Explosives and Ordnance Disposal (EOD), Basic Airborne Course (BAC), Urban Counter Revolutionary Warfare Course (SURESHOCK), SCUBA-BUSROC (Basic Under-Water Search and Rescue Operations Course), SAF Seaborne Warfare Course (SSWC) and others.
+It also serves as the foundation course or requisite for other SAF specialization trainings such as Explosives and Ordnance Disposal (EOD), Basic Airborne Course (BAC), Urban Counter Revolutionary Warfare Course (SURESHOCK), SCUBA-BUSROC (Basic Under-Water Search and Rescue Operations Course), SAF Seaborne Warfare Course (SSWC), and others.